 If you’re charging more than you can afford on a regular basis, you’re probably living beyond your means.
 Credit cards aren’t free money — if you pay less than what you charge each month, you’ll be charged interest on the remaining balance, so always spend responsibly.

 Your credit utilization ratio compares how much you charge each billing cycle to your total amount of credit (which can be the sum of several credit cards).
-If your income has increased since you got the card, you may be able to request a credit-line increase, which would help lower your credit utilization if your spending stayed the same as before the increase.
+If your income has increased since you got the card or you have a history of responsible card use, you may be able to request an increase to your credit line, which would help lower your credit utilization if your spending stayed the same as before the increase.

 You can also keep your credit utilization ratio low using a few tactics: